What to Expect at Your Provider's Office

 There are three major types of systemic amyloidosis:

-- Primary amyloidosis (AL), the most common form, occurs when bone marrow produces too much of certain fragments of antibody proteins, which build up in the bloodstream and may be deposited in body tissues.
+- Primary amyloidosis (AL), the most common form, occurs when bone marrow produces too much of certain fragments of antibody proteins, which build up in the bloodstream and can deposit in body tissues.

 - Familial (hereditary) amyloidosis is a genetic form passed down in families that often affects nerves and kidneys.